 Bad Shots or Shooting Mechanics

-One of the first questions you should ask yourself is why are your percentages what they are?
-Is your percentage from the three low because you take bad shots or is it a mechanical reason.
+One of the first questions you should ask yourself is, why are your percentages what they are?
+Is your percentage from the three low because you take bad shots, or is it a mechanical reason?
 Watching film from the season can help you realize how many of your shots were good or bad shots.

-Again, get with a coach and figure out which mechanics you can improve on and what will the plan be to improve them.
+Again, get with a coach and figure out which mechanics you can improve on and what the plan will be to improve them.

 Here is a sample workout to help with the breakdown.
 You must have a feel for what you need to fix, but the workout below is usually a good breakdown start and some ideas to think about as you move forward.